commitech/blackbird/docs/method.md

 `specific_duty` : Specific Duty object.
 Required parameter : `duty_id`, `day`, `month`, `year`

-`grab_restriction` : Boolean.
-True if grab is restricted with duty grab rules.
+`grab_restriction_bypass` : Boolean.
+True if grab restriction will be ignored

+*Authorization : This method must only be called by admin or a non-admin the user that is specified.
+Call from other user will result in a Unauthorized Access error.
+If the caller is the non-admin specified user, then the `grab_restriction_bypass` will be ignored and will be set to false*

 ### duty/grab_duties